prof-rossetti/version-control-tutorial/README.md

-# Open Source Collaboration and Version Control Tutorial
+# Intro to Open Source and Version Control

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)